geejota/Esparta_Tests/README.md

 1. Isolate a value with no match in an array
 2. Count and declare how many different values has an array
-3. An eucliadian classic exercise.
+3. An euclidean classic exercise.
 With a basic formula, run for a range, and consume a value, in circular way, until that index be accessed again

 The proposal asked for different languages, as I observed with static type, and although I used to javascript, I am aware about declare kind of types, public and private attributes and methods, so Typescript wasn't a hard mystery.
 So I used typescript to code, and node to compile to js.